varmd/wayward/README.md

 Copy wallpaper file to ~/.config/wayward-wallpaper.jpg.
 Wallpaper file is checked every 30 seconds for changes.
 Removing ~/.config/wayward-wallpaper.jpg will remove the wallpaper.

+## Environment variables

+Use `WAYWARD_PANEL_MONITOR=n` to specify monitor number where the global panel will be placed.

 ## Changelog

+0.8.3 - Add initial multi-monitor support
 0.8 - Add battery indicator

 ----
 ## Known issues and limitations

-* No multimonitor support
+* Basic multimonitor support, needs to be the same resolution
-* Need to restart wayward after a new app installation to see the app in the app launcher.
+* Need to restart weston after a new app installation to see the new app in the app launcher.